NHSDigital/immunisation-fhir-api/README.md

 Depending on your existing setup VS Code might automatically choose the wrong virtualenvs.
 Change it with `Python: Select Interpreter`.

-The root (`immunisation-fhir-api`) should point to the root .venv, e.g. `/mnt/d/Source/immunisation-fhir-api/.venv/bin/python`.
+The root (`immunisation-fhir-api`) should point to the root `.venv`, e.g. `/mnt/d/Source/immunisation-fhir-api/.venv/bin/python`.

 Meanwhile, `backend` should be pointing at (e.g.) `/mnt/d/Source/immunisation-fhir-api/backend/.venv/bin/python`

 #### Running Unit Tests

+Note that unit tests can be run from the command line without VSCode configuration.

 In order that VSCode can resolve modules in unit tests, it needs the PYTHONPATH.
 This should be setup in `backend/.vscode/launch.json` (see above).